A Weekend Getaway to Maitland and Morpeth

 Driving is the best option if you want to explore the area, however, you can get to Maitland by train from Sydney.
 There is a limited bus service from Maitland East to Morpeth or Maitland High Street Station to other parts of the area.
 Check the 184 bus timetable here.

-You can also take the XPT train to Maitland and then a taxi for 9km to Morpeth.
+You can also take the XPT train to Maitland and then take a taxi 9km to Morpeth.

-Note: We were hosted by MyMaitland; that being said, we have shared our honest thoughts and opinions of our time in the region and can’t wait to return.
+Note: We were hosted by MyMaitland for this trip; that being said, we have shared our honest thoughts and opinions of our time in the region and can’t wait to return.